 - Responsible for all maintenance costs.

-- Supplier of the OWPF’s biofiltration odour management system.
+- Supplier of the Organic Waste Processing Facility’s biofiltration odour management system.

 - Guelph company that specializes in odour control and biological air pollution control solutions for both municipal and industrial facilities.

-The OWPF design and operations will minimize any potential for off-property odours.
-The design will use enclosed composting tunnels and working areas, and rapid roll-up truck bay doors and air curtains at the truck entrance doors to prevent the release of odours.
-The OWPF will include state-of-the-art biofilter technology designed by Biorem for odour treatment.
+The OWPF design and operations minimizes any potential for off-property odours.
+The design uses enclosed composting tunnels and working areas, and rapid roll-up truck bay doors and air curtains at the truck entrance doors to prevent the release of odours.
+The OWPF includes state-of-the-art biofilter technology designed by Biorem for odour treatment.
 A biofilter uses naturally occurring microbes to degrade odour-causing compounds in the exhaust air, releasing clean air back into the environment.
-This technology has been successfully used at other locations, including Region of Peel composting facility and the Rothsay Moorefield and Rothsay Dundas animal by-product rendering facilities.
+This technology has been successfully used at other locations, including the Region of Peel’s two composting facilities and the Rothsay Moorefield and Rothsay Dundas animal by-product rendering facilities.

-Facility operations will be conducted to minimize the release of odours and include strategies such as a computer controlled monitoring systems that would alert the Operator of any variation in the process conditions.
-Process conditions (i.e. production levels and airflow) would be adjusted based on changes in the biofilter and inlet conditions.
+Facility operations are conducted to minimize the release of odours and include strategies such as a computer controlled monitoring system that alerts the Operator of any variation in the process conditions.
+Process conditions (i.e. production levels and airflow) are adjusted based on changes in the biofilter and inlet conditions.

-The facility will apply the best technology design (e.g., biofiltration, air curtains, enclosed composting process, in-doors maturation) and operational practices (i.e., proper equipment maintenance, good housekeeping, training of staff) to minimize odour.
-The City has committed to timely and comprehensive investigations of any odours occurrences, and will implement appropriate actions to ensure that issues are resolved.
+The facility applies the best technology design (e.g., biofiltration, air curtains, enclosed composting process, indoor maturation) and operational practices (i.e., proper equipment maintenance, good housekeeping, staff training) to minimize odour.
+The City performs timely and comprehensive investigations of any odour occurrences, and implements appropriate actions to ensure that issues are resolved

 How will the integrity of Guelph’s groundwater and surface water at the OWPF be maintained?

-Measures will be taken to eliminate potential for surface water and groundwater contamination from the OWPF processes.
+Measures have been taken to eliminate the potential for surface water and groundwater contamination from the OWPF processes.
 The composting process is water starved.
 This means that there will be no net production of water throughout the entire composting process.
-Any contaminated water collected through the process will be re-used.
+Any contaminated water collected through the process is re-used.

-Additionally, a liner will be placed under any sensitive areas of the OWPF to collect any contaminated water that may bypass the primary containment.
+Additionally, liners have been placed under sensitive areas of the OWPF to collect any contaminated water that may bypass the primary containment.

-Monitoring wells have been installed around the facility and monitoring will continue as part of an annual monitoring program, which is reviewed annually by both external and MOE hydrogeologists.
+Monitoring wells have been installed around the facility and monitoring will continue as part of an annual monitoring program, which is reviewed annually by both external and Ministry of the Environment hydrogeologists.

-Any noise associated with the Facility will be minimized through good design and operating practices.
-All significant stationary noise sources (e.g. pumps) and processing will be located inside the receiving, composting and maturation buildings.
-Truck bay doors will be managed to keep noise contained.
-Where possible, fans will be enclosed.
+Any noise associated with the Facility is minimized through good design and operating practices.
+All significant stationary noise sources (e.g. pumps) and processing are located inside the receiving, composting and maturation buildings.
+Truck bay doors are managed to keep noise contained.
+Where possible, fans are enclosed.

-Some dust will be generated; however dust control measures will be in place.
+Some dust will be generated; however dust control measures are in place.
 Control measures include:

-- Airflow in receiving building maintained at six air changes per hour
+- Airflow in receiving building is maintained at six air changes per hour.

-- All process air from the building will be directed through the biofilter
+- All process air from the building is directed through the biofilter.

-Good housekeeping practices and processing the organic waste as quickly as possible (i.e. first-in first-out program) will help to ensure pests such as rodents and insects are not attracted to the OWPF.
-A rodent-resistant “sandwich” wall panel system will also be used to prevent rodents from entering the OWPF.
+Good housekeeping practices and processing the organic waste as quickly as possible (i.e. first-in first-out program) helps to ensure pests such as rodents and insects are not attracted to the OWPF.
+A rodent-resistant “sandwich” wall panel system has also been used to prevent rodents from entering the OWPF.

-Will trucks associated with construction and operation of the OWPF cause traffic congestion?
+Will trucks associated with construction and operation of the Organic Waste Processing Facility cause traffic congestion?

-Maple and AIM will develop work plans that minimize any effects of trucks on traffic during both construction and operations.
-Increases in truck traffic will be less than five per cent of previous levels and the plant’s vehicle traffic will remain small compared to other neighbouring operations.
-All vehicles will travel along approved truck routes to access the OWPF.
+Maple and AIM developed work plans that minimize any effects of trucks on traffic during both construction and operations.
+Increases in truck traffic are less than five per cent of previous levels and the plant’s vehicle traffic remains small compared to other neighbouring operations.
+All vehicles travel along approved truck routes to access the OWPF.